Dolmant/thincats/README.md

 build homepage content (all pages need work)

 tomorrow:
-menu bar center align the menu part and put logo in build more cool lines - criss cross at bottom of page all CSS -every X pixels, spawn an alternating 45 degree randomized length div with a grow animation
+thincats in homepage should be slightly higher than center (golden ratio?) menu bar center align the menu part and put logo in build more cool lines - criss cross at bottom of page all CSS -every X pixels, spawn an alternating 45 degree randomized length div with a grow animation